CFO • Builder • AI Practitioner

 The techniques that separate generic AI output from work you'd actually send to a counterparty.
 Tested in production, not in a sandbox.

-Practical — real workflows, not LinkedIn thought leadership.
+Practical Real workflows, not LinkedIn thought leadership.

-Honest — what works, what doesn't, and what to watch for.
+Honest What works, what doesn't, and what to watch for.

-Tested in a finance function, not in a sandbox.
+Tested In a finance function, not in a sandbox.